jonnonz1/nz-statute-book/acts/public/2025/crimes-countering-foreign-interference-amendment-act-2025.md

 This Act is the Crimes (Countering Foreign Interference) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 27 November 2025.

 ## Part 1 — Amendments to Crimes Act 1961